With summer ending in Hudsonville, now is a great time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can sanitize it by pouring diluted bleach through the tube to sanitize the line.
-Or you can buy a new tube.
+Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s scummy, you can freshen it by pouring thinned bleach through the tube to sanitize the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from West Michigan Heating & Air Conditioning Services can make your system more efficient and help it last longer.
-We also have handy service agreements, so you won’t forget to book your routine tune-up!
+Annual air conditioner maintenance from West Michigan Heating & Air Conditioning Services can make your equipment more efficient and help it last longer.
+We also have practical service agreements, so you won’t forget to plan your regular service!